 Once Cooke and Boyer arrived at the hotel, Cooke got out of the car leaving Boyer alone, in the passenger seat, while he went to register for the hotel room.
 The clerk Bertha Franklin peered to the side of Cooke and saw Boyer in Cooke's car and informed him that he would have to register as Mr and Mrs.

-This was a pristine opportunity for Boyer to escape or to signal Franklin that she was in trouble.
+This was a pristine opportunity for Boyer to escape or to signal Franklin that she was in trouble unless they were working together.
 After all, Cooke was registering for a sleazy hotel room?
-If she thought she was in danger as she later stated in the short trial wearing dark glasses on the stand during her testimony (something that would never be allowed today) why didn’t she use this opportunity to get away? it appeared she was not telling the whole story.
-Cooke’s attorney barely had a chance to question her or anyone else as the trial was very brief and one-sided according to witnesses.
+If she thought she was in danger as she later stated in the short trial wearing dark glasses on the stand during her testimony (something that would never be allowed today) why didn't she use this opportunity to get away? it appeared she was not telling the whole story.
+Cooke's attorney barely had a chance to question her or anyone else as the trial was very brief and one-sided according to witnesses.

 Boyer stated that Cooke dragged her into the room, while drunk, and took off his clothes and then he proceeded to take off her sweater and skirt leaving her on the bed with her bra and panties on.
 She stated she was sure he was about to rape her but then he stopped and went to the bathroom.
-Even women close to the situation on Sam’s behalf stated that’s not how it works in addition, don’t people usually go to the bathroom AFTER they have sex?
+Even women close to the situation on Sam's behalf stated that's not how situations like this go.

 These were the days before rape kits and DNA so this part of the investigation was never completed and it was never determined if Cooke and Boyer had actually had sex.
 Cooke was always said to carry at least $2000 in cash in his wallet, which, in 1964, was like $20,000.
 We're talking about a time when the average rent for an apartment was $75.00 to $100.00 a month.
 Since he had been buying drinks and dinner and was inebriated there is no question Boyer saw the wad of cash he was carrying.
 However, after the murder took place and she left the pants on the street they found a money clip with a mere $108.00 and all of his credit cards were missing.
 This makes no sense, if someone found a wallet full of cash on the street why would they leave $108.00 moreover still in the clip unless they wanted it to look like robbery was not a motive?
 Boyer stated she grabbed her clothes and his when she ran out of the room when he went to the bathroom.
 If he disrobed first, wouldn't her clothes have been easily accessible by being on top of his?